lpirl/radicale_auth_pam/README.md

 ## How does it work

-As a Radicale auth module it's only suppose to provide authentication means for a given user.
-This module will check the provided user name and password with PAM (using the package ``python-pam``).
+This module will check the user name and password, which is provided by Radicale, with PAM (using the package ``python-pam``).

 ## How to use it